Kunnamkulam: Line houses (angadi pura or veeducal)

-Traditional line houses (angadi pura) with residences located on either side of the road.

 The 'Line Houses' (angadi pura or veeducal) are typically constructed on narrow plots ranging from 3 to 5 cents (approximately 120 to 200 square meters) along both sides of the street around various bazaars or angadis (streets)—North (Vadakke Angadi), South (Thekke Angadi), East (Kizhakke Angadi), and West (Padinjare Angadi)—centred around a junction known as Nadupanthi ("Middle Point").'

-A view from South Bazar (Thekke Angadi), showing a narrow street between angadi pura, leading to a church entrance.

 Each building features a shopfront facing the street, facilitating commercial activities, while the rear portion serves as the family's living quarters.
 Many of these houses also include a backyard, historically used for processing agricultural products.The design facilitated a seamless integration of business and domestic life, enabling merchants (mostly Syrian Christian community) to operate their shops while residing in the same premises.
 The streets lined with these houses are notably narrow, creating a dense urban fabric that fosters close-knit community interactions.
 This layout is similar to the traditional Agraharams (Brahmin quarters) and Jew Streets found in other parts of Kerala, indicating a confluence of cultural influences in Kunnamkulam's urban planning.